AjayKumar049/Front-end-Assignment/README.md

 Assignment 14 -  Declaring one var Object and apply the methods such as map,filter,reduce.

 Assignment 15 - Build a Wedding invition Website Using HTML and CSS.

+Assignment 16 - Build a Simple Calculator Only Two Numbers and also build Simple intrest Calculator input Such as PTR Using Html, CSS & Javascript.